grimme-lab/xtb_docs/source/properties.rst

 .. _properties:

 -------------------------------
  Property Printout
 -------------------------------

-In this chapter, all necessary information about the printout properties
-of `xTB` will be given.
-Description of how to aquire different output informations will be provided.
+In this chapter, all necessary information about the printout properties of `xTB` will be given.
+Description of how to acquire different output information will be provided.

 .. contents::

 General printout
 ================

 First the orbital energies and occupation are printed, where the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) are marked.
 The HOMO-LUMO gap and the Fermi-level are summed up.

 .. code-block:: none